OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 - MASVS-L2
 - MASVS-L2+R

 The different combinations reflect different grades of security and resiliency.
-The goal is to allow for flexibility: For example, a mobile game might not warrant adding MASVS-L2 measures such as 2-factor auth for usability reasons, but have a strong business need for tampering prevention.
+The goal is to allow for flexibility: For example, a mobile game might not warrant adding MASVS-L2 security controls such as 2-factor authentication for usability reasons, but have a strong business need for tampering prevention.

 #### What Verification Type to Choose